TuyaAPI/cloud/README.md

 });
 ```

-new API - listing all devices in all groups:
+new API (listing all devices in all groups):
 ```javascript
 const Cloud = require('@tuyapi/cloud');